learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 It sure is a bummer when our method can't run because we failed to provide an argument.
 We can get around this by telling Ruby to set a value as default.
-If we leave out the argument, Ruby knows how to help for us.
+If we leave out the argument, Ruby knows how to help us.
 If we consciously pass the value, Ruby overrides its default.

 Let's fix our broken example from above: